danny049/digital-garden/content/index.md

 title: It's Danny 👋
 ---

-I'm a founder (check out my [startup](https://carter.chat)), gamer, MMA lover and wannabe writer/content creator.
+I'm a founder (Building [Carter Labs](https://carter.chat) with my cofounder and g [Huw](https://huwprosser.github.io/)), gamer, MMA lover and wannabe writer/content creator.

 idk what i'm gonna do on this site, but it's probably gonna be a mix of quick thoughts, observations, long form write-ups and the occasional deep-dive when i cba.